• Ntc

 What is WiFi 7?

-WiFi 7 succeeds WiFi 6E standard released in 2019 and will expectedly revolutionize wireless communication.
-It will unleash feasibility in meta verse, cloud gaming, 8K content consumption, etc.
+WiFi 7 succeeds the WiFi 6E standard released in 2019 and will revolutionize wireless communication.
+It will unleash feasibility in the metaverse, cloud gaming, 8K content consumption, etc.

 WiFi 7 benefits

-While speed is the obvious advanced, here are the most noteworthy of WiFi 7 benefits:
+While speed is the obvious advantage, here are the most noteworthy of WiFi 7 benefits:

 • Up to 46 Gbps of speed